AriFordsham/GHCWiki/status/oct10.md

 - Daniel Fischer, who worked on improving the performance of the numeric libraries
 - Milan Straka, for great work improving the performance of the widely-used containers package [ http://research.microsoft.com/\~simonpj/papers/containers/containers.pdf Containers](http://research.microsoft.com/~simonpj/papers/containers/containers.pdf Containers)
-- Greg Wright is leading a strike team to make GHC work better on Macs
+- Greg Wright is leading a strike team to make GHC work better on Macs, and has fixed the RTS linker so that GHCi will now work in 64-bit mode on OS X.
 - Evan Laforge who has taken on some of the long-standing issues with the Mac installer
 - Sam Anklesaria implemented rebindable syntax for conditionals
 - ..who else..?